LassoSoft/LassoGuide/source/api/lcapi-overview.rst

          break tagMathAbsFunc

    #.
 Use a web browser to access the sample :file:`MathFuncsCAPI.lasso` file on
-      your web server.
+      the web server.
 GNU Debugger will break at the first line in ``tagMathAbsFunc`` when the ``example_math_abs`` method is called.

 .. tip::